 Italy has always held a special place in my heart from my first visit when studying abroad in college, to living there for 4 months while consulting with clients, and now my frequent vacations back to travel throughout the country.
 I just love Italy’s incredible food, wine, culture, people and language!

-As of now, I have eaten at 7 of the 8 restaurants with friends and family (I’m allergic to fish so didn’t eat at Il Pesce).
+I have eaten at most of the 8 restaurants with friends and family (I’m allergic to fish so didn’t eat at Il Pesce).
 I have also checked out 5 of the 9 caffès and takeaways.
 The other 4 venues, including Panini, Focaccia, Nutella and Lait Gelato, all have 100% gluten and dairy containing items so unfortunately, they are not for me.

-Overall, I am extremely impressed with Eataly Chicago and, in my opinion, it is a definite gluten free winner!
+Overall, I am extremely impressed with Eataly Chicago Restaurants and store and, in my opinion, it is a definite gluten free winner!

 I’d like to share the specifics of my mouth-watering gluten and dairy free experiences with you.
 These include dining, tasting wine and sorbet, drinking espresso and gluten free beer as well as shopping and cooking meals with foods and products that traditionally had only been available in Italy.